Description of pharmacy and opportunities for pharmacists:

 College preparation for a career in pharmacy

 Like most other pre-professional programs, "pre-pharmacy" is a career objective, not an academic major.
 A comprehensive science major, such as cell and molecular biology, that requires a strong background in chemistry, biochemistry, and physiology provides most of the requirements and suggested electives for pharmacy applicants.
 Pharmacy students, however, come from a wide variety of educational backgrounds, including those who majored in English, business, communications, chemistry, biology, etc. If the pharmacy prerequisite courses are not required as part of your undergraduate major, you will need to complete these courses as electives.
 Some pharmacy schools make distinctions between prerequisite courses taken at a community college and a four year college.
 Students are urged to contact pharmacy programs directly to determine whether the admissions office distinguishes between prerequisite classes taken at a community college versus a four-year university or college.
-Specific courses such as statistics, physics, quantitative chemical analysis are required by some schools
+Specific courses such as statistics, physics, and quantitative chemical analysis are required by some schools

 Approximately half of all pharmacy programs require applicants to submit scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
 To determine which colleges and schools require the PCAT, review Table 9 of the PSAR handbook.
 A new PCAT is planned for the 2004/05 cycle that includes a critical thinking and writing component.
 Fees for the PCAT begin at $105 for one school and range $30-$35 for each additional school.